-Still, land development credits are underutilised since most farmers remain unaware of this source of funding.
+Still, land development credits are underutilized since most farmers remain unaware of this source of funding.

 2. Co-operative Credit Societies

 One of the most economical sources of funding for farmers, co-operative credit facilitates credit to small- and medium-scale farmers.
 These short-term credits are extended by Primary Agricultural Credit societies or PACs.
-Nonetheless, these societies have not been able to minimise the influence of moneylenders on the rural credit market.
+Nonetheless, these societies have not been able to minimize the influence of moneylenders on the Rural Credit market.

 3. Regional Rural Banks

-Set up by the government, regional rural banks or RRBs extend monetary assistance to marginal farmers, landless labourers and artisans.
+Set up by the government, regional rural banks or RRBs extend monetary assistance to marginal farmers, landless laborers and artisans.